Kubernetes Course Labs

 # ...

-Labels are abitrary key-value pairs. app, component and version are typically used for application Pods.
+Labels are abitrary key-value pairs used for storing small pieces of useful data.
+You can use any keys you like - app, component and version are typically used for application Pods.

 Run sample Pods